IBE160/SG-KI-Krigerne/docs/prd.md

 ---

 ## Web App Specific Requirements

 The Himolde Study Friend will be a Single Page Application (SPA) designed for a modern, fluid user experience.
 It will officially support Google Chrome, with a goal of supporting all Chromium-based browsers.
 Search Engine Optimization (SEO) is not a requirement for this application.
 Real-time message delivery is a core requirement to ensure a conversational and interactive experience, but complex multi-user live synchronization is not in scope.
 The application will adhere to Web Content Accessibility Guidelines (WCAG) 2.1 Level AA to ensure it is accessible to a wide range of users.

 ### Platform Support

 The application will be a web-based SPA.
 Official support is for Google Chrome, with a goal of supporting all Chromium-based browsers.
 The application should be responsive and work well on both desktop and mobile browsers.

 ## User Experience Principles

 The UX principles for the Himolde Study Friend chatbot will center around creating an intuitive, efficient, and positive experience for university students.
 The vibe should be professional, trustworthy, and helpful, minimizing cognitive load and frustration.
 Key principles include:

 *   **Clarity and Conciseness**: Information presented clearly, directly, and without jargon.
 *   **Responsiveness**: The interface should be quick to respond to user input, especially for message delivery.
 *   **Conversational Simplicity**: Interaction should mimic natural conversation, making it easy for students to ask questions.
 *   **Consistency**: Consistent design elements and interaction patterns across the interface.
 *   **Accessibility**: Adherence to WCAG 2.1 AA standards for inclusive design.

 ### Key Interactions

 The key interactions will revolve around the conversational interface:

 *   **Natural Language Query Input**: Students type or speak their questions.
 *   **Chatbot Response Display**: Clear, formatted display of the chatbot's answers, potentially with follow-up questions or related links.
 *   **Contextual Help/Suggestions**: Subtle hints or suggestions for common questions or how to phrase queries effectively.
 *   **Feedback Mechanism**: Simple ways for users to indicate if an answer was helpful or not.

 ---

 ## Functional Requirements

 The following functional requirements (FRs) define the capabilities of the Himolde Study Friend chatbot.
+All listed Functional Requirements are considered part of the Minimum Viable Product (MVP) scope.
+Critical dependencies between FRs are primarily managed at the epic and story breakdown level in `epics.md`.

 ### User Interaction & Conversation
 *   **FR1:** The user can ask questions about course information in natural language.